 The Windfall property is 100% owned by Osisko.
 The property is located in the National Topographic System ("NTS") map sheet 32G04 and in the Urban Township.
-On October 20, 2021 (effective date of this technical report), the property consisted of 286 individual claims covering an aggregate area of 12,523 ha.
+On June 7, 2022, the property consisted of 286 individual claims covering an aggregate area of 12,523 ha.
 The actual property was consolidated from several agreements concluded with previous owners and presented in Figure 4-2.